 The school is further supported by the Chippewas of Rama Culture, Social Services, Recreation and other departments.

 The teaching and learning at MKES is presently based on the Ontario Ministry of Education curriculum frameworks but every opportunity is explored to incorporate First Nation culture and heritage into the school curriculum.

-The current school enrollment is 155 students.
+The current school enrollment is 140 students.
 The students are divided between 10 classes from Junior Kindergarten to Grade 8.
-To support the students of the school, MKES currently has two Early Childhood Educators and three Educational Assistants.
-The school employs the services of a Science and Technology teacher to provide a ‘hands on’ approach to this subject.
+To support the students of the school, MKES currently has two Early Childhood Educators, 8 Educational Assistants and a Mental Health Educational Assistant.
+The School employs the services of a Math Teacher, a Physical Education and Health Teacher and a Science/Technology teacher to provide a ‘hands on’ approach to these subject areas.

 The school works on a Balanced Day system following the Simcoe County District School Board academic calendar.
 Students in Junior Kindergarten to Grade 3 are involved in a ‘Reading Together’ program that encourages reading at home.

 The students in Grade 3 and Grade 6 take the EQAO assessments.
 The Canadian Test of Basic Skills (CTBS) is administered in September/October to all students from Grade 1 to Grade 8.
 These two assessments form the majority of the student, cohort and school assessment data.
 Each student has an individual tracking sheet that is updated annually to record these assessments and the rate of progress.

 The students participate in a full range of extra-curricular activities, basketball, volleyball, baseball, free throw, cross country, floor hockey, choir, hockey, track and field, art and craft among others.
 We have sports teams representing both intermediate and junior age ranges.